-Reportedly his cell was furnished with large oriental rugs, oil paintings, and a radio.
+Reportedly his cell had large oriental rugs, oil paintings, and a radio.

-In 1959 a new cellblock opened as the maximum security block.
+In 1959 a new maximum security cellblock opened.
 It became known as “Death Row”.
-A row of bars was installed in the center of the hall to prevent contact between the inmates and guards.
+A second set of bars in the center of the hall prevented contact between the inmates and guards.

 The remains of the barber shop.
-The barber shop was equipped with fluorescent lights, outlets, mirrors, and barber chairs.
-Inmates were trained to be barbers and were issued straight razors for shaving the other prisoners.
-The razors were signed out by the guard on duty.
+The barber shop had fluorescent lights, outlets, mirrors, and barber chairs.
+Inmates trained to be barbers and used straight razors for shaving the other prisoners.
+The guard on duty issued and signed out razors to the inmates.

-A shower room at Eastern State.
+Above is the shower room.
 The prisoners shared one large shower.

-This summer there is an interesting new art installation inside one of the former cells at Eastern State.
+This summer there is an interesting new art installation inside one of the former cells at the penitentiary.
 This metal cage is an exact recreation of a cell from Camp X-Ray, the former holding cells at Guantanamo Bay in Cuba.